-Remember to check directly with the businesses before visiting on their reopening date, and look out for the Good to Go scheme logo, which shows that a business has carried out a Covid-19 risk assessment.
+Remember to check directly with the businesses before visiting, and look out for the Good to Go scheme logo, which shows that a business has carried out a Covid-19 risk assessment.

 Head to brilliant beaches